What is Safe Zone?

 Safe Zone trainings are opportunities to learn about LGBTQ+ identities, gender and sexuality, and unlearn prejudice.

 You may have seen a sticker or sign that says “Safe Zone” or “Safe Zone Trained.”
-These stickers most often indicate the person displaying the sticker has gone through a Safe Zone training and wants to communicate to others that they are open to talking about and being supportive of LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.
+These stickers most often indicate the person displaying the sticker has gone through a Safe Zone training and wants to communicate to others that they are open to talking about and being supportive of LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.

 Why do people do Safe Zone trainings?

-LGBTQ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
+LGBTQ+ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
 Displaying Safe Zone stickers and demonstrating you went to a training can communicate to others the commitment you’re making to creating LGBTQ-inclusive environments.

 There is a pressure to already know how to be LGBTQ+ inclusive.
 And while many of us want to be we don’t necessarily feel comfortable with the language, with our own level of understanding, and don’t know where to go to learn more and to explore conversations around gender and sexuality.
-Safe Zone trainings are safe places for people can go to learn more, about their own gender/sexuality and deepen their understanding of LGBTQ+ identity and issues.
+Safe Zone trainings are safe places where people can go to learn more about their own gender/sexuality and deepen their understanding of LGBTQ+ identity and issues.

 Who can be a Safe Zone member?
 What is the time commitment?